alojzy231/alojzy231/README.md

 # Hello World!
-I'm a student really passionated about what I do.
-If you want to know what I do just check out my repos :)
+I'm a front-end developer, really passionated about what I do.
+If you want to know what I exactly do just check out my repos :)
 ---
 📈 My stats: